leangjia/blender_docs/trunk/blender_docs/manual/interface/window_system/topbar.rst

 Workspaces
 ==========

-These set of tabs are used to select the current :doc:`Workspace </interface/window_system/workspaces>`;
+These sets of tabs are used to select the current :doc:`Workspace </interface/window_system/workspaces>`;
 which are essentially predefined window layouts.